Ricciocarpos natans

 Distinguishing Features

-An occasional aquatic or semi-aquatic liverwort from stagnant waters, R. natans forms tight and large (1cm or larger) rosettes that are grooved and green above and black below.
-When lifted from the water or surface sediments, the dark underside is laden with long, black, root-like tangles, and the uppoer surface is marked by faint polygons.
-As the margin of a water body receeds, this species can live out its days on wet mud, often growing upwards of 2-3 cm wide.
+An occasional aquatic or semi-aquatic liverwort from stagnant waters, Ricciocarpos natans forms tight and large (1cm or larger) rosettes that are grooved and green above and black below.
+When lifted from the water or surface sediments, the dark underside is laden with long, black, root-like tangles, and the upper surface is marked by faint polygons.
+As the margin of a water body recedes, this species can live out its days on wet mud, often growing upwards of 2-3 cm wide.

 Similar species